xelatihy/yocto-gl/doc/yocto_img.md

 Utilities for loading/saving images, mostly to avoid linking problems and code duplication across other yocto libraries.
-Functions as a wrapper onto other libraries.
+Functions as a wrapper to other libraries.

 This library depends in yocto_math.h, stb_image.h, stb_image_write.h
 stb_image_resize.h.